List of Los Angeles Kings award winners: Jim Fox Community Service

 The Community Service award is determined by the Kings Care Foundation and given annually to the Kings player who "best exemplifies strong community outreach by actively working with local youth organizations and community groups to increase awareness and raise funds to support the Kings community signature initiatives – education, health-related causes and recreation."

 Daryl Evans Youth Hockey Service

 The Daryl Evans Youth Hockey Service award is determined by the Kings Hockey Development Department and given annually to the Kings player "determined to continue the club's efforts in growing the game of hockey in our area."

 Defensive Player

 The Defensive Player award is given annually to the Kings player, regardless of position, who most excels on the defensive end of the ice as determined by the local media.
 Mattias Norstrom won the award five times during his Kings career.

 Leading Scorer

 The Leading Scorer award is given annually to the Kings team leader in points scored.
-Anze Kopitar has led the team in scoring fourteen times.
+Anze Kopitar has led the team in scoring fifteen times.